raynardzxc/Fall22_2D_Webpage/README.md

 This README contains instructions to set up the webpage done as part of the BONUS section of Task 3 in the 2D project.

 This webpage was built fully on React for both the front-end and back-end.
+This webpage is meant to serve as a tool to help predict the yield of rice in kg/ha based on a country's sustainability inputs.
+The back-end is a Multiple Linear Regression model that was trained in Python.

-You can either run the webpage locally or use it online through the following URL:
+You can either run the webpage locally or view it online through the following URL:
 [https://fall22-2-d-webpage.vercel.app/](https://fall22-2-d-webpage.vercel.app/)